 The Boss BF-3 is yet another great Boss pedal.
 The knobs of the BF-3 allow us to control resonance (automatically or manually), the depth of the flanger, the rate of the flanger, and the pedal's mode.

 The Boss BF-3 is featured in My New Microphone's Top 11 Best Flanger Pedals For Guitar & Bass.

 Note that phaser, though closely related to flanger and chorus, does not use delay.
 Rather it uses special filters known as all-pass filters, which pass all frequencies at equal amplitude but alter the phase of certain frequencies, the setpoints of which can be controlled via an LFO.

 In other words, we could argue that phaser pedals utilize EQ rather than delay circuits to achieve their modulation effect.

 What pedals should every guitarist have?
 Every guitarist is different and would benefit from different pedals (if at all).
-There is not particular “must-have” pedals for guitarists.
-That being said, common pedals to consider include tuners; boosts/preamps; overdrive or distortions; choruses; delays; reverbs and wah pedals.
+There are no particular “must-have” pedals for guitarists.
+That being said, common pedals to consider include tuners, boosts/preamps, overdrive or distortions, choruses, delays, reverbs and wah pedals.